When There's Nothing Left but Exhaustion...It's Time to Give Burnout the Boot

 Job stress can lead to burnout when we suffer a loss of physical and emotional resources too great to replace.
 Stress tricks us into believing we are handling things when we are actually getting more unhealthy.
-The adrenaline released by the stress response masks the fact the body is going down until one day the battery is dead.
+The adrenaline released by the stress response masks the fact the body is going down until one day the battery is out of juice.

 Burnout triggers include overwhelming workload, emotionally challenging work, lack of control, and insufficient support.
 Burnout strikes the hardest workers, not slackers.

-Then energy and drive vanish.
+Energy and drive vanish with burnout.
 You aren't yourself anymore.
 Here are some of the key signs of burnout: